 Cybis ‘Folio One’ Native American Indian Portrait Drawings

 The only non-porcelain retail offering from the Cybis studio was a 1970s art issue called the Folio One.
-This was a limited edition reproduction series taken from nine conté drawings of Native Americans made by Boleslaw Cybis in 1939 and 1940.
+This was a limited edition reproduction series taken from nine conté drawings of Native Americans made by Boleslaw Cybis in 1939.
 Conté is the name of a type of crayon made of compressed charcoal or graphite mixed with wax or clay.
 The artist Georges Seurat was particularly fond of using conté for his drawings.

 Boleslaw Cybis was fascinated by the Native American (then typically referred to as American Indian) culture and peoples.
 This may seem odd when you consider that much of his ceramic-based works were distinctly Rococo and/or Old World European in style….a pretty stark contrast, I’d say!
 But Cybis was nothing if not eclectic in his tastes.

-The chosen originals were reproduced as color lithographs, in an edition of 1000, in 1970.
+The originals were reproduced as color lithographs, in an edition of 1000, in 1970.
 This meant “1000 of each individual print.”
 At present its original issue pricing is unknown, but a Spring 1972 dealer price list shows the full set of nine at $500.
-Individual prints could also be purchased at either $50 (for Comanche, Shoshone, or Apache) or $65 (for any of the others)… representing a $40 savings when buying the entire folio at once versus singly.
-Strangely, although the 1979 Cybis catalog devotes a section of text and photos to the Folio One issue, it is not included anywhere in the Appendix which shows the issue and closing years and prices of Cybis porcelains.
+Individual prints could also be purchased at either $50 (for Comanche, Shoshone, or Apache) or $65 (for any of the other six)… representing a $40 savings when buying the entire folio at once versus singly.
+The Spring 1981 price list is the final one that shows the Folio One set for sale, still at the same price ($500) as it was a decade earlier.
+Individual prints are not available on that list.

 According to the 1979 Cybis catalog text “Each of the 12″ x 20″ prints is hand-numbered on heavy Beckett rag-content paper, with a specially designed validating hallmark in the lower right-hand corner, and carries an accompanying page with a brief tribal history.”
 The hallmark is blind-embossed, not surface printed.